Treatment of prolactin in women. Clinical manifestations of elevated prolactin in women: causes and consequences for the body

 Neoplasms in the ovaries - cysts, tumors.

-Gynecomastia is an enlargement of the mammary glands.
+Gynecomastia is enlargement of the mammary glands.

 Infertility.

-The absence of spermatozoa in the ejaculate.
+Lack of sperm in the ejaculate.

 Suspicion of a pituitary tumor.